aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 3.2 Create privatelink for the service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Aiven console, click on the service, select "Network" tab, and click
+In Aiven console, click on the service created in point 2.3, select "Network" tab, and click "Create Privatelink"
-"Create Privatelink"

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image6.png

 .. _h_942c4da106:

-3.3 Prepare the principles field
+3.3 Prepare the principals field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A window asking for "principles" will appear.
+A window asking for "principals" will appear.

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image7.png

-Assuming your AWS account ID is 111122223333 and you'd like to allow anyone (e.g. you have multiple IAM users) in your AWS account to establish Privatelink connection to access your Aiven resources, enter ``arn:aws:iam::111122223333:root`` in principle.
+Assuming your AWS account ID is 111122223333 and you'd like to allow anyone (e.g. you have multiple IAM users) in your AWS account to establish Privatelink connection to access your Aiven resources, enter ``arn:aws:iam::111122223333:root`` in `Principals`.

 If you only allow a specific user (e.g. yourself) to access your Aiven resource, use ``arn:aws:iam::111122223333:user/IAM_USER`` .
 Replace "IAM_USER" with actual user name.

 You can also use IAM role.
-A valid principle looks like
+A valid principal looks like

 ``arn:aws:iam::111122223333:root``